ForetagInc/tanstack-db-surrealdb/README.md

 # TanstackDB SurrealDB Collections

-> Note: Please note this Software is Pre-release pending testing and not yet recommended for production use.

 Add Offline / Local First Caching & Syncing to your SurrealDB app with TanstackDB and Loro (CRDTs).
-For SurrealDB v3.alpha-13 and SurrealDB JS SDK v2 (and above).
+For SurrealDB v3-alpha.16 and SurrealDB JS SDK v2 (and above).

 - Local / Offline first applications with TanstackDB and Loro
 - High performance with Low resource consumption